markuspluna/OBXwhitepaper/Whitepaper.md

 - Swaps are similar to forwards.
 The difference is that instead of one exchange of assets at the expiration date, the parties swap assets twice.
 Once at the beginning of the contract and once at the end.
 These exchanges are referred to as the "near leg" and the "far leg".
 Like forwards, these contracts are typically highly specified to the involved parties needs.
 #### Value Proposition:

-- *Increased Efficiency*
+1. *Increased Efficiency*
 The incumbent derivatives market suffers from a large amount of friction.
 It requires middlemen to provide access to the market, facilitate trades, and lower counterparty risk.
 This inefficiency creates costs that get passed on to investors.
 By facilitating derivatives on Stellar's decentralized network, OptionBlox eliminates the need for these middlemen.
 A research paper that covered Stellar-based financial derivatives measured the increased efficiency that Stellar-based derivatives provide.
 To measure the costs that get passed to users in the traditional derivatives ecosystem, the paper measured central parties revenue-per-contract.
 To measure the costs associated with Stellar-based derivatives, they processed derivatives on-ledger, and measured the network fees.
 Their findings are summarized in the tables below.\
  \
 We expect these gains in efficiency to exponentially increase when it comes to OTC(Over-The-Counter) derivatives.
 OTC contracts are highly specified, complicated, and can carry a large amount of counterparty risk.
 Traditionally, a party that wants to enter an OTC contract will have to find both a counterparty, and a facilitating party.
 Our system eliminates the need for the facilitating party, and makes it easier to find a counterparty due to our open-market access.
 As a result, OptionBlox makes it significantly easier and cheaper to participate in the OTC derivatives markets.\
  \
 The formentioned research paper also discussed data access fees that derivative users pay to central parties in the traditional derivative ecosystem.
 These fees are another example of the inefficiency and friction in the traditional derivative ecosystem.
 In a Stellar-based derivative ecosystem all data would be public since all transactions are recorded on ledger.
-This would eliminate a significant source of cost and inefficiency.
-A table measuring these costs is pictured below.
+This would eliminate a significant source of cost and inefficiency.\
+\
+OptionBlox also holds efficiency advantages over other decentralized derivative products.
+Most of these are built on Etherum which is a fundementally less efficient decentralized ledger than Stellar.\
+\
+Tables exhibiting the formentioned efficiency increases are exhibited below:\

 **Ecosystem Fees Associated with Stellar Based Derivatives**